-In March 2019, the California State Water Resources Control Board (State Board) began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g. airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
-Since ACWD groundwater sources are not located near potential sources of contamination, ACWD was not issued orders to monitor for PFOA or PFOS by the State Board.
+In March 2019, the California State Water Resources Control Board (State Board) began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g., airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
+Since ACWD groundwater sources are not located near potential sources of contamination, ACWD was not issued orders to monitor for PFOA, PFOS, or PFBS by the State Board.

 However, in March of 2020, ACWD elected to undertake a voluntarily sampling program for the presence of PFAS in groundwater and surface water sources, and the treated water being provided to our customers.